Thank you to Visit Mason City for hosting my stay in Mason City. As always, all content and opinions are my own.

 Another option is a self-guided walking tour (you can purchase a tour guidebook online or at the Charles H. MacNider Art Museum, The Music Man Square, Mason City Visitors Information Center, or the Stockman House).
 The guidebook provides a walking route and information on 71 notable historic buildings, including the Prairie School homes.
 During my stay in Mason City, I did the self-guided walking tour in just over an hour.
 While I walked the entire route, I focused on the Prairie School homes.
 The guidebook also outlines a shorter route that only covers Prairie School architecture.

-When I visited in July 2018, downtown Mason City boasted two murals inspired by the art glass that's a common design feature in Prairie School architecture.
-One mural is painted on the side of Brick Furniture (107 N Federal Avenue) and the other adorns the fire escape stairwell on the City Center building (5 N Federal Avenue).
+As of September 2019, downtown Mason City boasts three murals inspired by the art glass that's a common design feature in Prairie School architecture.
+One mural is painted on the side of Brick Furniture (107 N Federal Avenue).
+Another adorns the fire escape stairwell on the City Center building (5 N Federal Avenue).
+The third mural is painted on the north side of Central Park Dentistry (23 N Federal Avenue).

 Besides historic building and walking tours, you can also find Prairie School-inspired details in unexpected places.
 The planters I spotted downtown evoke Prairie School art glass.
 I also noticed signs in the Commerce Center parking lot with an art glass-style logo.